Tanmay2001Choudhary/dcluttr/README.md

 # 🛠️ Blinkit Scraper Dashboard – Task 1 (Frontend)

 This is the **frontend dashboard** for Task 1.
-It is made using modern React tooling, interactive charts, and a responsive design.
+It is made using modern React tooling and interactive charts.

 ## ⚙️ Tech Stack